 Envato takes privacy and security seriously while adhering to industry standards and practices.

-Sales Reversals are a part of running any sort of business online, but Envato are active and diligent in both monitoring and combating reversals to ensure they are minimised.
+Sales Reversals are a part of running any sort of business online, but Envato is active and diligent in both monitoring and combating reversals to ensure they are minimised.

 If you have any questions about a specific sale reversal, please open a ticket with our Help Team and provide the following information: